Updated: 14/08/2017

 Before you open up your printer and start scouring – hold your horses.
 First, you’ll need to turn the printer off at the mains as you don’t want to electrocute yourself and – if you’ve recently used the machine – wait for it to cool down.
 Laser printers grow extremely hot when switched on, so it’s important to give them time to cool.

 Once the printer has cooled, open the back or front panel and remove the toner cartridge (your printer’s manual can tell you how to do this).
-Using a square of toner cloth, remove excess toner from the cartridge, before setting to one side on a second piece of toner cloth.
+Using a square of toner cloth, remove excess toner from the cartridge, before setting it to one side on the second piece of toner cloth.

 Step 3: Remove Excess Toner from Internal Components